(1) Terms redefined within this rule which shall be used within Chapter 3701:1-67 of the Administrative Code; and

 (70) "Weekly" means once per calendar week in which the evaluated equipment component has or will be used clinically, unless the equipment component was not evaluated during the prior week.
 If the equipment component was not evaluated during the prior week, "weekly" means once per calendar week before the evaluated equipment component is used clinically.

-(71) "Written directive" means an order in writing for the administration of radiation to a specific patient or human research subject, as specified in paragraph (B) of rule 3701:1-67-04 of the Administrative Code.
+(71) "Written directive" means a documented order for the administration of radiation to a specific patient or human research subject, as specified in paragraph (B) of rule 3701:1-67-04 of the Administrative Code.